 The move will likely force several serious gamblers to move across the river into New Jersey, or at least establish some form of residency.
 The legal next-door-to-New York online casinos also means that technology companies and other casino gambling companies will make New Jersey their headquarters.
 That could lead to New York losing out on billions in taxes and economy-boosters.

-But even as state legislators debate whether to run regulated online casinos within New York, online casinos are open to New Yorkers 24/7.
+But even as state legislators debate whether to run regulated online casinos within New York, legal online casinos and gambling sites are open to New Yorkers 24/7.
 While the sites aren't operated out of New York, a 2012 ruling by the Department of Justice - the same department that closed down three major online poker sites - clarified that the wire act doesn't apply to Internet casinos.
 This has led many New York online gambling fans to play openly without fear of prosecution.

 The Future of New York Casino Gambling

 New York State is starting to look at the viability of expanding gambling in the state.
 While New York online casino and poker legislation isn't on the table, the state and also downtown Manhattan is considering legalizing gambling at land-based casinos instead of limiting the activities to Native American casinos and the odd racino.

 Gambler's Note: New York casino laws are always changing.
 The information on this page is for informational purposes only.
 Always consult New York state law and local regulations before playing at an New York online gambling site.

 New York Council on Problem GamblingA site for anyone adversely affected by compulsive gambling.
 Many treatment options and helplines are also offered here.